ForNeVeR/ChangelogAutomation/README.md

 Usage
 -----

+### GitHub Actions

+There's a separate repository with GitHub Action integration of this tool.
+Check out [the documentation][github-actions].

 ### Console tool

 This invocation will extract the first second-level section of the file, and write it to the output (either the standard one, or an optional output file):